MishaConway/rollbax-toniq/README.md

     ## Configuration

-    Add it to your `Toniq Jobs` by including it and renaming your perform function to perform_x like below:
+    Add it to your `Toniq Jobs` by including it and renaming your perform function to perform_ex like below:

     ```elixir
     defmodule Jobs.DoSomething do